How To Get Residency in Turkey | An Incomplete Guide

 In a bid to stimulate foreign investment and ease internal economic difficulties in 2016, Turkey instituted a fast-track citizenship program, under which investors could secure a passport by purchasing real estate valued at $250,000( now $400,000).
 This initiative rapidly gained global popularity, ranking among the most sought-after citizenship-by-investment schemes.
 Since its full implementation in 2018, the program has successfully drawn in over 13,000 investors along with their family members.

-In addition to passport program, foreigners can also legally reside in Turkey by applying for various types of Turkish residence permit ID cards.
+In addition to passport program, foreigners can also legally reside in Turkey by applying for various types of Turkish residence permits.

 A foreign investor can be awarded a Turkish passport upon securing approval from the Turkish President if they meet any one of the following seven criteria:

-1. Purchase of property or a combination of properties worth at least $400,000 and held for more than 3 years (the net value of the property, not the purchase price, is used in the application process, which is based on the valuation provided by the Turkish assessment agency).
-The transaction tax is 3% of the property price.
+1. Purchase of property or a combination of properties worth at least $400,000 and held for no less than 3 years (the net value of the property, not the purchase price, is used in the application process, which is based on the valuation provided by the Turkish assessment agency).
+Transaction tax is 3% of the property price.

 2. Investment of at least $500,000 in a fixed asset portfolio.